ccoutant/dwarf-locations/005-locations-on-stack.md

 > an example, see Appendix D.2 on page 304.

-### Section 2.5.2.1 Memory Locations
+### Section 2.5.3.1 Memory Locations

 Insert the following (adapted from Section 2.6.1.1.2):

 > A memory location represents the location of a piece or all of an
 > object or other entity in memory.
 On architectures that support
 > multiple address spaces, a memory location contains a component that
-> identifies the address space (which may be provided by the
+> identifies the address space.
-> `DW_OP_xderef` operation).
-A memory location is considered
-> _unbounded_, as the size of the location storage is only implied by
-> the type of object stored at that location.
 >
 > In contexts that expect a location, a value of the generic type
 > may be implicitly converted to a memory location in the default